kazuhiro4949/ScribbleCode/README.md

 # ScribbleCode
-A repository of source code created on the Youtube channel.
+Source code in a repository created for the Youtube channel.

 https://www.youtube.com/channel/UCINSHJtjEm7vGBHs18-eQYA